ChicoState/smartinsulin-ux/phaseIII/README.md

 Then, we gave people several tasks to do using the wireframe prototype.
 We wrote down how they moved through the app and what they said as they were thinking aloud.

 **Task 1: App Setup and Pump Pairing**

-Participants were asked to imagine they just received a smart insulin pump and are setting up the app for the first time.
+Participants were asked to imagine they had just received a smart insulin pump and were setting up the app for the first time.
 This included pairing the device, entering personal details, and configuring delivery preferences.

+After they finished, we asked:

 > Task completed successfully: ☐ Yes ☐ No

-> On a scale from 1 to 5, how would you rate completing this task?
-1 = Very Difficult, 5 = Very Easy
+> On a scale from 1 to 5, how would you rate completing this task, where 1 = Very Difficult, 5 = Very Easy?
 Why did you give that rating?

-Purpose: To test the onboarding experience, clarity of instructions, and overall ease of initial configuration.
+This task aimed to test the onboarding experience, clarity of instructions, and overall ease of initial configuration.

 **Task 2: Exporting Blood Sugar Reports**

-Participants prepared for a doctor’s appointment by exporting their recent glucose data as a PDF.
+Participants were required to use the app's export feature to generate a report of blood sugar levels from the past weeks and save it as a PDF to share with their healthcare provider.

+After they finished, we asked:

 > Task completed successfully: ☐ Yes ☐ No

-On a scale from 1 to 5, how would you rate completing this task?
+>On a scale from 1 to 5, how would you rate completing this task, where 1 = Very Difficult, 5 = Very Easy?
 Why did you give that rating?

-Purpose: To evaluate discoverability and usability of the export/share feature, as well as trust in the report’s formatting.
+This task aims to evaluate the discoverability and usability of the export/share feature, as well as trust in the report’s formatting.

 **Task 3: Logging an Unusual Reading**

-Participants were asked to record a note explaining an abnormal blood sugar reading (e.g. after a large meal or stress).
+Participants were asked to record a note explaining an abnormal blood sugar reading (e.g., after a large meal or stress).

+After they finished, we asked:

 > Task completed successfully: ☐ Yes ☐ No

-On a scale from 1 to 5, how would you rate completing this task?
+> On a scale from 1 to 5, how would you rate completing this task, where 1 = Very Difficult, 5 = Very Easy?
 Why did you give that rating?

-Purpose: To assess flexibility in logging contextual information and the intuitiveness of manual input.
+This task aims to assess flexibility in logging contextual information and the intuitiveness of manual input.

 **Task 4: Using the Chat Assistant**
-Participants used the in-app chat to ask a dietary question:

-"How many carbs are typically in a medium-sized banana?"
+Participants used the in-app chat to ask a dietary question: For example, "How many carbs are typically in a medium-sized banana?"

+After they finished, we asked:

 > Task completed successfully: ☐ Yes ☐ No

-On a scale from 1 to 5, how would you rate completing this task?
+> On a scale from 1 to 5, how would you rate completing this task, where 1 = Very Difficult, 5 = Very Easy?
 Why did you give that rating?

-Purpose: To examine usability and usefulness of AI-driven interaction, as well as trust in health-related answers.
+This task aims to examine the usability and usefulness of AI-driven interaction, as well as trust in health-related answers.

 **Task 5: Viewing Trends and Summaries**

 Participants reviewed recent glucose and insulin trends using the app’s analytics dashboard.

+After they finished, we asked-

 > Task completed successfully: ☐ Yes ☐ No

-On a scale from 1 to 5, how would you rate completing this task?
+> On a scale from 1 to 5, how would you rate completing this task, where 1 = Very Difficult, 5 = Very Easy?
 Why did you give that rating?

-Purpose: To evaluate readability of data visualizations, layout of insights, and user comprehension of trends.
+This task aims to evaluate the readability of data visualizations, the layout of insights, and user comprehension of trends.

 **Task 6: Caregiver Monitoring**

 Participants imagined monitoring a loved one’s diabetes data and were asked to review recent trends, alerts, and insulin history.

+After they finished, we asked-

 > Task completed successfully: ☐ Yes ☐ No

-On a scale from 1 to 5, how would you rate completing this task?
+>On a scale from 1 to 5, how would you rate completing this task, where 1 = Very Difficult, 5 = Very Easy?
 Why did you give that rating?

-Purpose: To test multi-user support, caregiver access, and clarity of information in a remote monitoring context.
+This task aims to test multi-user support, caregiver access, and clarity of information in a remote monitoring context.

 **Post-Session Debrief**

 At the end of the session, participants were asked to reflect on their experience:

 > What did you like most about the interface or experience?